 Two criteria were identified to determine the success of land use centered on cropping patterns.
-Preserve management will be considered successful if the entire 65 acres of designated agricultural lands are maintained in suitable row and field crops (allowing for fallowing as a part of normal crop rotations and excepting any preserve enhancements that may be installed) each year, and all terms and conditions of the conservation easement are adhered to.
+Preserve management will be considered successful if all of the agricultural lands on the 60 acres easement are maintained in suitable row and field crops (allowing for fallowing as a part of normal crop rotations and excepting any preserve enhancements that may be installed) each year, and all terms and conditions of the conservation easement are adhered to.